Fall 2004 Enrollment Analysis City College Summary

 New student enrollment by service area was analyzed and results showed that enrollment of first-time freshmen decreased slightly from the college’s service area.
 The total enrollment of first-time transfers decreased from the college’s service area as well as non-district service areas.

-In terms of residency status, 95% of all students were California residents.
-Non-residents accounted for 5% of the total student population.
-The proportion of non-resident students increased slightly from fall 2002 to fall 2003 (4% of the total student population in fall 2002).
+In terms of residency status, 94% of all students were California residents.
+Non-residents accounted for 7% of the total student population.
+The proportion of non-resident students increased slightly from fall 2003 (5%) to fall 2004.

 Enrollment by Subject Area